tarexveff/rhel-bootc-plus-flightctl/README.md

 minimum, you should adjust the credentials for simple content access.
 The full list of options in the `demo.conf` file are shown here.

+This repo includes content to create a local image repository to serve RHEL image mode images.
+If you prefer to use another image repository, please ignore all references to "local container registry."

 | Option           | Description |
 | -----------------| ----------- |
 | SCA_USER         | Your username for Red Hat Simple Content Access |